AndreeeasN/pp1-tekken-rundown/README.md

     - Disclaimer that TEKKEN belongs to Bandai Namco
     - Statement that this website was created as a portfolio project
     - Links to the creator's LinkedIn and GitHub<br>

    ![Footer](assets/images/documentation/footer.png)
   - The footer is entirely responsive and resizes well to smaller screens<br>

    ![Footer On Small Screens](assets/images/documentation/footer-mobile.png)

 ## Development and Deployment

 ### Migrating to Visual Studio Code
-While GitPod was originally used, Visual Studio Code was instead chosen as the primary development environment for this project as Code Institute is moving away from using GitPod. <br>
+While GitPod was originally chosen, Visual Studio Code was instead used as the primary development environment for this project as Code Institute has begun moving away from using GitPod. <br>
 The GitPod environment was built using the [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template), and later adopted into Visual Studio using the following steps:

   1. Open Visual Studio Code